-At the beginning of the fiscal year, the FNW division introduced an opportunity for the public to share feedback through the public facing division website.
-Not surprisingly, themes from this data collection largely centre on the need for attachment to GPs in the community.
+As mentioned in the previous report, at the beginning of the fiscal year, the FNW Division introduced an opportunity for the public to share feedback through the public facing division website.
+Not surprisingly, themes from this data collection largely focused on the need for attachment to GPs in the community with additional feedback inquiring about finding either a GP or an NP in the community.
 With the anticipated launch of the provincial HealthConnect Registry, patients in the FNW will have a direct route of communication to request a family physician within the FNW.
-Between the two reporting periods, there was a 250% increase in responses from Period 1 to Period 2.
+There continues to be an increase in the number of responses between periods with further analysis noting that 50% of respondents feeling somewhat dissatisfied or not satisfied with being able to find what they were looking for and 18% of respondents feeling somewhat satisfied or very satisfied with being able to find what they were looking for.
 Further analysis and monitoring of this format for engagement will continue to be tracked, analyzed and shared.
 Additional resources have been launched related to public engagement through various FNW Division social media strategies where the division's communication team is utilizing multiple social media platforms to: